Wednesday Sangha Sittings – 6:00PM (Orientation for first time meditators at 5:15PM)

 Sunday sits at 9:00AM, Monday sits at 6:00PM

-Dharma Kids is our program for children ages 4-12.
+Dharma Kids is our program for children ages 4-12 and is held the first Sunday morning of the month.
 We use stories, crafts and child-friendly meditation techniques to teach the basics of the Dharma.
 Lessons in mindfulness and compassion are related to the kids’ everyday experiences of anxiety, boredom, anger and sadness to help them become happier, calmer and more understanding.

 Focus on Practice: